killianmuldoon/cluster-api/docs/proposals/20220330-topology-mutation-hook.md

 ### ClusterClass author guide

-A ClusterClass author can use an External Patch Extension by referencing it in a ClusterClass and adding the corresponding variable definitions, or relying on variable definitions supplied by a Variable Discovery Hook.
+A ClusterClass author can use an External Patch Extension by referencing it in a ClusterClass.

 A ClusterClass can have external patches, inline patches or both.
 The patches will then be applied in the order in which they are defined.
 The extension fields of the external patch must match the unique name of RuntimeExtensions assigned during discovery.